jsmith1031/Covid_News/README.md

 Following this tutorial: [codelabs](https://codelabs.developers.google.com/codelabs/flutter#1\
 Download the flutter SDK  [here](https://docs.flutter.dev/get-started/install)\
-Since flutter is almost 3GB, I suggest moving the directory location before adding to enviroment path variables.\
+Since flutter is almost 3GB, I suggest moving the directory location before adding to enviroment path variables.
+Also know when the flutter install location is,because if you are debugging in chrome, you will probably need to add '--disable-web-security' to the launch arguments to connect to a local flask server.\
 Once you have flutter installed, if you're using Visual Studio Code, download the Flutter extension from the marketplace.
-If not, there are tools for using Flutter with other IDEs  [here](https://docs.flutter.dev/get-started/test-drive?tab=terminal)\
+If not, there are tools for using Flutter with other IDEs  [here](https://docs.flutter.dev/get-started/test-drive?tab=terminal)
-asdf